inex/birdseye/README.md

 1
 ```

-prefix limit checking can be disabled with a `-l` option.
+Prefix limit checking can be disabled with a `-l` option.

 ## License